evennia/evennia/evennia/contrib/README.md

 * Tree Select (FlutterSprite 2017) - A simple system for creating a branching EvMenu with selection options sourced from a single multi-line string.
-* Turnbattle  (Tim Ashley Jenkins 2017) - This is a framework for a turn-based combat system with different levels of complexity, including versions with equipment and magic as well as ranged combat.
 * Wilderness (titeuf87 2017) - Make infinitely large wilderness areas
   with dynamically created locations.
 * UnixCommand (Vincent Le Geoff 2017) - Add commands with UNIX-style syntax.